 Management will continue to make an effort to lower operating expenses and increase revenue.
 We will continue to invest in further expanding our operations and a comprehensive marketing campaign with the goal of accelerating the education of potential clients and promoting our name and our products.
-Given the fact that most of the operating expenses are fixed or have quasi-fixed character management expects them to significantly decrease as a percentage of revenues as revenues increase.
+Given the fact that most of the operating expenses are fixed or have a quasi-fixed character management expects that, as revenue increases, those expenses, as a percentage of revenue, will significantly decrease.
+Nevertheless, there can be no assurance that we will be able to increase our revenues in succeeding periods.